DevExpress/devextreme-schematics/src/add-layout/README.md

  The name of a project to modify

 - resolveConflicts (string)
- Specifies whether to override the existing app component
+ Specifies whether to override the existing app component or create a component with another name

 - skipInstall (boolean)
- Skip installing dependency packages
+ Specifies whether to skip the dependency package installation